Logo

 Certain laws, including the General Data Protection Regulation (GDPR), require that we inform you of the legal bases for our processing of your personal information.
 Pursuant to the GDPR (and other similar relevant laws, such as the UK Data Protection Act), we may process personal information for the following legal bases:

-• Performance of contract: processing of your personal information which is required for us to perform obligations or exercise rights under contracts that you may have with us (for example, if you use our Services).
+• Performance of contract: Processing of your personal information which is required for us to perform obligations or exercise rights under contracts that you may have with us (for example, if you use our Services).

-• Compliance with laws: to comply with our legal obligations (for example, maintaining information in accordance with tax, audit, or company law requirements and responding to legal process).
+• Compliance with laws: To comply with our legal obligations (for example, maintaining information in accordance with tax, audit, or company law requirements and responding to legal process).

-• to facilitate your participation in interactive features you may choose to use on our websites and Services and to personalize your experience with the Services by presenting content tailored to you.
+• Our legitimate business interests: In furtherance of our legitimate business interests including: to facilitate your participation in interactive features you may choose to use on our websites and Services and to personalize your experience with the Services by presenting content tailored to you.

 • to correspond with you, notify you of events or changes to our Services, or otherwise respond to your queries and requests for information, which may include marketing to you.